null

 2. Communication is Key

-This should be a no-brainer, but tell your bank you’re going somewhere.
-One of the worst things that could happen is that you get locked out of your account when your bank catches a charge from a store in Paris, when you live in South Dakota.
+This should be a no-brainer, but tell your bank you’re traveling overseas.
+One of the worst things that could happen is that you get locked out of your account when your bank notices a charge from a store in Paris, when you live in South Dakota.
 This is usually no problem when you’re in the States because you just connect the dots and give your bank a call.
-But if you’re overseas, chances are your phone capabilities are extremely limited.
-Whether it’s from issues with reception or from your phone carrier’s threats to charge you around $20 per minute, you won’t be able to just tell your bank that it’s you.
-So tell them before you go and avoid a travel catastrophe.
+But if you’re overseas, your phone capabilities could be limited.
+Whether it’s from issues with reception or from your phone carrier’s international plans, you won’t be able to just tell your bank that it’s you.
+So tell them before you go to avoid a travel catastrophe.

 3. Understand The Transactions

-The American dollar currently residing in you accordion wallet is not the strongest currency at this time.
-This makes travel even more expensive than it could’ve been.
-With that in mind, you should at least keep up on the conversion rates for whatever currency you’re in need of.
+Pay attention to the exchange rates so you know what the value of your currency will get you so your travel does not become even more expensive.
 When using your card, you’ll see foreign transaction fees pop up on your statement and they can be pretty high at times.
 Three percent is the usual rate, which can climb pretty high after enough transactions.
-So grab a credit card with no foreign transaction fees and avoid the hassle all together.
+So use a credit card with no foreign transaction fees to avoid the hassle all together.
 The other thing you should keep in mind is avoiding dynamic currency conversion.
 At this point, it lets you use U.S. dollars instead of the local currency when completing a transaction.
 This idea is that you’ll have a better idea what it’s costing you, but it’s much more expensive than the regular option.
 Instead, just let your bank convert the purchase for your statement.
 You’ll see dynamic currency options appear in the form of “see your total is dollars.”

 4. Pin Vs. Signature

-We’re sure you’re aware that the EMV chip card you’re currently using is a European design.
-It’s purpose is to make it more difficult to access your information on the card.
-The innovation proved ineffective fairly quickly, hence the RFID shield update in wallets.
+If you didn't know it, the EMV (Europay, Mastercard and Visa) chip card you’re currently using is a European design.
+It’s purpose is to make it more difficult for thieves to access your information on the card.
+However, this innovation proved ineffective fairly quickly, hence the RFID protection update in wallets.
 This will, however, make it much easier for you to use your card overseas.
 Just be sure you understand the chip-and-pin cards which will be what most self-serve kiosks require, rather than your current chip-and-signature.
 You can ask your card provider for one of these cards to make sure your spending isn’t limited in anyway while overseas.

 5. Protection Included?

-With these tips under your belt, you’re ready to have the best travel experience after sliding those cards into your new front pocket wallet.
-Be sure to check out ourtravel accessories and more on www.walletbe.com
+With these tips under your belt, you’re ready to have the best travel experience after sliding those cards into your new front pocket WalletBe.
+Be sure to check out our travel accessories and more on www.walletbe.com